 Before delving into the I'r persona, I need to explain, that these glasses also have lenses that contribute to their behavior.
 The lenses of all glasses have several features: color, clarity, and field-of-vision.

-Further, like transition lens, the features can change with the situation, rarely are they absolutely rigid.
+Further, like a transition lens, the features can change with the situation, rarely are they absolutely rigid.
 In general the feature will hover in a consistent area that fits the I'r's needs.

 Further, from time-to-time we may change glasses, between I and eye, depending on a very specific situation or event, but in general, that is, statistically speaking, we will be predominant in one type.
 Can a person change their eye wear?
-I think so, however, it's hard and take a lot of sincere soul searching.
-Like an alcoholic, the I'r must first acknowledge that they have a problem, but when you think you are perfect it's nearly impossible.
+I think so, however, it's hard and takes a lot of sincere soul searching.
+Like an alcoholic, the I'r must first acknowledge that they have a problem, but when you think you are perfect it's nearly impossible to do.
 You've got to be extremely truthful with yourself.
-It's hard to look in a mirror to see if you are, metaphorically speaking, ugly when you might well think your handsome.
+It's hard to look in a mirror to see if you are, metaphorically speaking, ugly when you might well think you're handsome.
 Sometimes though, a life changing event does occur that causes us to change, such as a near fatal heart attack or accident that we barely survive.
-As you can see these are special case and not all that frequent.
+As you can see these are special cases and not all that frequent.

 Characteristics that can be associated with the I'rs:

-One the major difference is that the sociopath may not see themselves as the center-of-the-universe or even as being special.
+One of the major difference is that the sociopath may not see themselves as the center-of-the-universe or even as being special.
 It's their conscience that sets them apart, they don't care what they do and feel no remorse.
-The sociopath I'r is keenly aware of the person's feeling that they interact with, but it's their needs that drives their behavior; they use their knowledge of the persons values against them.
+The sociopath I'r is keenly aware of the person's feeling that they interact with, but it's their needs that drives their behavior; they use their knowledge of the person's values against them.
 They use this knowledge to manipulate and con others, without any feeling of guilt or remorse.
 Whereas, the typical I'r just expects everyone to worship them and act accordingly.
-Again, for our purposes the typical I'r will be a non-sociopath type.
+Again, for our purposes the typical I'r will be a non-sociopathic type.